microsoft/dotnet/Documentation/compatibility/interop-event-handlers-safearray.md

 NotPlanned

 ### Change Description
-Prior to this change an ByRef SafeArray parameter on a COM event would fail to marshal back to native code.
-With this change the SafeArray is now marshalled successfully.
+In the .NET Framework 4.7.2 and earlier versions, a ByRef [SafeArray](https://docs.microsoft.com/en-us/windows/desktop/api/oaidl/ns-oaidl-safearray) parameter on a COM event would fail to marshal back to native code.
+With this change the [SafeArray](https://docs.microsoft.com/en-us/windows/desktop/api/oaidl/ns-oaidl-safearray) is now marshalled successfully.

 - [ x ] Quirked
 - [ ] Build-time break

 ### Recommended Action
-If properly marshalling ByRef SafeArray parameters on COM Events is thought to break execution, you can disable this code by setting the following configuration.

-Add the following configuration switch to your application config:
+If properly marshalling ByRef SafeArray parameters on COM Events breaks execution, you can disable this code by adding the following configuration switch to your application config:

 ```xml
 <appSettings>
     <add key="Switch.System.Runtime.InteropServices.DoNotMarshalOutByrefSafeArrayOnInvoke" value="true" />